w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 # Encoding: Likert scale

-The Likert scale is widely used in social work research, and is commonly constructed with four to seven points.
+The Likert scale is widely used in social work research and is commonly constructed with four to seven points.

 - `[*, **, ***, ****, *****]`
 - `[1, 2, 3, 4, 5]`